Kenneth Anger Lucifer Rising 1966-1981

 When Anger & the documentary crew arrived on location in Avebury Stone circle (which Anger claimed was the earliest known Sun Temple) his interaction with film unit became outright hostile and filming halted on both projects.

-Although Huggins disappeared, Anger had enough footage to present Lucifer Rising, Part I, to the National Film Finance Corporation.
-Although he was granted £15,000 in completion funds, the evil and conservative Sunday Telegraph newspaper ran a headline “Devil Film to Get State Aid” in March 1971.
+Although Lucifer -Huggins -disappeared once again, Anger had enough footage to present Lucifer Rising, Part I, to the National Film Finance Corporation.
+Although he was granted £15,000 in completion funds, the conservative Sunday Telegraph newspaper ran a headline “Devil Film to Get State Aid” 28th March 1971.

 Despite her previous misgivings, Marianne Faithfull, (who according to her autobiography – now post Jagger, homeless & hopelessly addicted to heroin) agreed to portray the ancient goddess Lilith.
 Anger also recruited Donald Cammell and his partner Myriam Gibril, to represent Osiris & Isis.
 Filming took place in both Egypt & Germany.
 In order to film at the ancient monuments in Giza, Karnak and Luxor Anger had to lie to the Egyptian authorities and pretend he was filming cutaway shots of actors in costume for a historical documentary.

 Faithfull once again claimed Anger hadn’t a clue what he was doing as either a director or magician, but seriously addicted to heroin, neither did she.
 At the final location in Germany, the Neolithic site, Horn-Bad Meinberg, she was so out of it that she rolled down a sheer drop and landed on her feet, unharmed.